Weburz/burzpage/docs/src/content/docs/reference/high-level-design.md

 - **Content Creation**: Authors can create new content via the content editor.
 - **Approval Process**: Editors review and approve content before publishing.
-- **Publishing**: Content is published to the CMS and made accessible to viewers via a seperate website which will fetch the contents from the CMS through an API.
+- **Publishing**: Content is published to the CMS and made accessible to viewers via a separate website which will fetch the contents from the CMS through an API.

 ## 6. Key Features